 Maintain a Healthy Diet

 A change in diet can also make a significant impact on your scalp's health.
-The same way you might experience a breakout after greasy food, or puffiness after drinking, the scalp can experience a reaction from poor nutrition.
+Similarly to how you might experience a breakout after eating greasy food, or notice puffiness after drinking, the scalp can experience a reaction from poor nutrition.
 "Decrease unhealthy fats and sugar in your diet, like fried foods and processed sugar," Gaunitz advises.
-Seborrheic dermatitis has a large fungal component, he notes, and decreasing the chances of a fungal flare up may happen by eliminating high glucose foods from being dumped into your system.
+Seborrheic dermatitis has a large fungal component, he notes, and decreasing the chances of a fungal flare-up may happen by eliminating high-glucose foods from being dumped into your system.
 Avoiding these types of poor eating habits will help decrease inflammation, he says.

 Gaunitz also suggests upping your intake of healthy fats.
 "Consuming healthy fats in the form of omega 3-6-9 can help reduce the inflammatory effects and soothe itching and burning."
 Foods that are high in healthy fats and omegas include fish, nuts, and plant oils.

 Regularly Apply Scalp Treatments

 Scalp treatments are great remedies for oily dandruff because many of them have ingredients with anti-fungal and anti-inflammatory properties.
-Dr. Jamal recommends Eucerene's DermoCapillaire Anti-Dandruff Scalp Treatment, which contains Licochalcone A, an ingredient derived from Chinese licorice root that soothes the skin with its antioxidant and anti-inflammatory properties.
+Dr. Jamal recommends Eucerene's DermoCapillaire Anti-Dandruff Scalp Treatment ($13), which contains Licochalcone A, an ingredient derived from Chinese licorice root that soothes the skin with its antioxidant and anti-inflammatory properties.
 Massaging treatments into the scalp one to two times a day, with or without shampooing, will not only help clear the scalp but can provide soothing relief to any itchiness you're experiencing.

-If you've no time to run to the store for an over-the-counter medicated treatment, Gaunitz suggests relying on extra-virgin raw coconut oil, which is also anti-fungal and anti-inflammatory.
+If you've no time to run to the store for an over-the-counter medicated treatment, Gaunitz suggests using extra-virgin raw coconut oil, which is also anti-fungal and anti-inflammatory.
+It may temporarily help with hydration and flaking.
 "Warm the coconut oil to room temperature and apply directly to the scalp, massaging it in," he says.
 "Let it sit for 45 minutes to an hour before rinsing out to shampoo and condition.
-You can do this up to three times a week."
+You can do this up to three times a week.

 Put Away Your Styling Products